Requirements for a Legally Valid Will in Florida

 Every state establishes specific requirements that individuals must follow if they want their will to be legally binding.
 Under Florida law, a last will and testament is only considered legally binding if it meets the following criteria:

-- It is signed by the testator: Any mark, letter, symbol, or initial can qualify as a signature.
+It is signed by the testator: Any mark, letter, symbol, or initial can qualify as a signature.

-- It can be contested: A will cannot enforce any provision that discourages another person from contesting the terms of the will.
-Florida courts will not enforce such provisions; however, individuals wishing to contest the will must do so after the testator passes away.
+It can be contested: A will cannot include a provision that discourages a person from contesting its terms.
+Florida courts will not enforce these provisions.
+However, individuals wishing to contest a will must do so after the testator passes away.
+Additional Considerations for Wills in Florida

 When creating a will in Florida, you can work with a will and probate attorney at Mario Gunde Peters & Kelley to simplify the process.
 An experienced estate planning attorney at our law firm can help you understand additional considerations for wills in Florida.

-Under What Circumstances Can a Will Be Invalidated?
+When Can a Will Be Invalidated?

-- Improper execution: Probate courts may declare a will invalid if it lacks two witness signatures, the testator was under 18, or the person writing the will is declared unsound of mind.
+Improper execution: Probate courts may declare a will invalid if it lacks two witness signatures, the testator was under 18, or the person writing the will is declared of unsound mind.

-- Procured by fraud: If the testator is unaware of what they are signing, or someone intentionally misleads the testator into signing the will, the court may invalidate the will.
+Procured by fraud: If the testator is unaware of what they are signing, or someone intentionally misleads the testator into signing the will, the court may invalidate the will.

-- Duress: No one can physically threaten or coerce someone to create, witness, or sign a will.
+Duress: No one can physically threaten or coerce someone to create, witness, or sign a will.

 While any of these factors are grounds to declare a will legally invalid, a minor drafting or execution error may not lead to complete invalidation of the will.
 If the will contains an error, the probate courts must decide whether or not to declare the will procedurally invalid.
+The court can declare certain portions of the will legally invalid while keeping the remaining valid sections of the document intact.

-Create a Legally Valid Will
+A Legally Valid Florida Will

 Whether you are planning for your future by creating a will or undergoing the probate procedure after the passing of a loved one, the wills and probate attorneys of Mario Gunde Peters & Kelley have the knowledge and experience to help you navigate the process.